 Are There Ever Felony Charges?

 You may be charged with a felony for driving in Los Angeles with a loaded gun that is visible.
-A felony is a harsher charge that requires prison time.
+A felony is a harsher charge than a misdemeanor and often requires prison time.
 You can be charged with a felony if:

-- You are not allowed to own and/or be in possession of a gun
+- You are a felon in possession of a gun

 - You have a gun in your possession, not listed in the California Automated Firearms System database (AFS)